AaronDMarasco/git4svn/README.md

 ## git status
 > git-status - Show the working tree status

-This one is used _all the time_ and you should probably scan through `git help status` to see how powerful it can be; I find myself giving it a path (or just `.`) often.
+This one is used _all the time_ and you should probably scan through `git help status` to see how powerful it can be.
+Some reminders:
+ * `--stat` can show _roughly_ how much you've deviated from what's currently checked in
+ * With no parameters, it shows the _entire_ repo, so you often want to give it a path (or just `.`)

 ## git grep
 > git-grep - Print lines matching a pattern

 If you're on a system that you cannot get `ripgrep` installed, then `git grep` is the next best thing.
 It's just like `grep -r` but will use all your available CPUs in parallel to search the repository database, which is insanely faster.
 By default it will only search actively-monitored files, but you can also ask it to search `--untracked` files as well.
+I cannot emphasize enough how useful this capability is.

-The options I prefer for `grep` are listed in the config info below so I can just do `git g <expression>`.
+The options I prefer for `grep` are listed [in the config info below](#tools-and-setup) so I can just do `git g <expression>`.

 ## Git Anywhere
 Because a repository is "only" a subdirectory `.git` at the top-level of a directory tree, you can put a git repository _anywhere_ you think having history and the ability to rollback would be useful.
 Some examples: